Data-Driven Closure Parametrizations with Metrics: Dispersive Transport: Introduction

 \section{Introduction}

-Evaluations on the Representative Elementary Volume (REV) scale are ubiquitous in the field of environmental modelling and porous medium flow research \cite{bear1988a}.
-Although these models are efficient and often very accurate, some phenomena seen on resolved pore scales must be ignored when working at this averaged scale.
-In some more complex systems, these pore-scale phenomena can play a significant role in the dynamics of the system.
-While neglecting these effects can limit model results, a full evaluation on the pore scale of these complex systems is often not feasible.
-For this reason, additional multi-scale closure terms can be added to the averaged-scale models to represent the pore-scale dynamics on the REV scale.
+Evaluations on the Representative Elementary Volume (REV) scale are ubiquitous in the field of environmental modelling and porous medium flow research.
+While these REV-scale models provide efficient and generally accurate predictions, some important pore-scale phenomena that influence system dynamics are challenging to represent at these averaged scales.
+To solve this issue, parametrizations of multi-scale closure terms can effectively integrate pore-scale dynamics into REV-scale models, enhancing their predictive capabilities and overall reliability.

-In this work, a framework for developing data-driven multi-scale parametrizations of REV-scale models is introduced and applied to dispersive transport.
-This framework is divided into 4 parts: pore-scale data development, REV-scale model parametrization, a general data-driven multi-scale model, and a metrics based analysis of the parametrization.

-The pore-scale evaluations, developed in \cref{sec:PoreScaleEvaluations}, are the basis for the data generation in this work.
-Numerical simulations of flow and transport are performed on a wide variety of randomly generated pore geometries.
-These simulations develop a base knowledge of mixing to be represented at the averaged scale.

-In \cref{sec:revscaleModel}, volume averaging methods \cite{whitaker1999a, wood2003a} are outlined and applied, and parametrizations of a velocity-dependent dispersion tensor based on two characteristic lengths \cite{scheidegger1961a, sahimi1986a, lichtner2002a}, $\boldsymbol{\alpha} = (\alpha_L,\alpha_T)$, are defined.
-In order to verify the scale-bridging model, simple pore geometries are defined and the dispersivity parameters are tracked as these geometries are changed.

-The use of machine learning tools is becoming more common within this field \cite{lasseux2021a, tahmasebi2020a, wang2021a}, specifically for efficiently replacing any multi-scale closure problems with data-driven models trained on pore-scale solutions.
-Considerable work has been done investigating the permeability parameter using this method \cite{gaerttner2021a, fu2023, mostaghimi2006a}, and further work has developed evaluating transport and multi-phase flow parameters \cite{graczyk2023, wang2021a}.
-In \cref{sec:datadrivenmodel}, an image based convolutional neural network is developed and trained on the averaged pore-scale data such that dispersivity parameters can be predicted from pore geometries.
-While other works have begun to evaluate transport parameters within a porous medium \cite{graczyk2023,kamrava2021a,taghizadeh2022a}, the parameterization of these effective parameters in the context of a velocity-dependent dispersion model is investigated here.

-Although these image based data-driven models are powerful and very useful for the development of parametrizations, an interpretation of the scale-bridging parameters is not directly accessible with these data-driven models.
-In order to extract knowledge from these tools, individual relationships between pore-scale metrics and REV-scale parameters can be drawn, and combinatorial relationships can be evaluated using a metrics-based neural network, as is done in Sections \ref{sec:MetricsEvaluation} and \ref{sec:MNN}.
-First, metrics describing the void-solid interfaces, the volume ratios and distributions, and the connectivity are introduced and shown for each of the analyzed pore geometries.
-Correlations are then drawn to each of the dispersivity parameters to show similarities to other REV-scale processes.
-These metrics are then compiled for each geometry and passed to a metrics-based neural network to develop a dispersivity prediction model based on physical metrics, rather than an explicitly resolved pore geometry.